Shao-Group/scallop-umi-test/README.md

 **Step 1.1**: Click above tools and those hyperlinks will navigate users to the homepage of tools.
 Then please follow the instructions provided in tools' homepages to download and/or compile above ten tools.

-**Step 1.2**: Please link the executable files to `programs` directory if they are avaliable (scallop2, stringtie2, scallop, STAR, gffcompare, salmon, bedtools, and gtfcuff).
+**Step 1.2**: Please link or copy the executable files to `programs` directory if they are avaliable (scallop2, stringtie2, scallop, STAR, gffcompare, salmon, bedtools, and gtfcuff).
 Otherwise please link the directory here (zUMIs and class2).

-Make sure the program names are in lower cases (i.e., scallop2, stringtie2, scallop, and gffcompare), and they can be called by the following path:
+Make sure tools can be called by the following path:
 ```
 your/path/to/programs/scallop2
 your/path/to/programs/stringtie2